Michael Davis (defensive back): Los Angeles Chargers

 Davis was signed by the Los Angeles Chargers as an undrafted free agent on May 1, 2017.
 He was waived on September 2, 2017 and was signed to the Chargers' practice squad the next day.
 He was promoted to the active roster on September 16, 2017.

 Davis was suspended two games by the NFL for violating the league's substance abuse policy on November 22, 2019.
 He was reinstated from suspension on December 9, 2019, and activated two days later.

 On April 9, 2020, Davis was re-signed to a one-year, $3.259 million contract.
 In Week 4 against the Tampa Bay Buccaneers, Davis intercepted a pass thrown by Tom Brady and returned it 78 yards for a touchdown during the 38–31 loss.
 On March 15, 2021, Davis signed a 3-year contract extension with the Chargers worth 25.2 million dollars.

 Washington Commanders

 Davis signed a one-year contract with the Washington Commanders on March 18, 2024.
 He finished the 2024 regular season with 14 tackles and one pass deflection over 15 games (with two starts).
 The Commanders deactivated Davis for all three post-season games that the team played in.

 New Orleans Saints

 On October 7, 2025, Davis signed with the New Orleans Saints.
+He made 11 appearances for New Orleans, playing primarily as a special teamer, and recorded four combined tackles.
+On January 2, 2026, Davis was placed on season-ending injured reserve due to a shoulder injury suffered in Week 17 against the Tennessee Titans.

+On August 26, 2026, Davis was signed again by the New Orleans Saints.
+On August 30, Davis was released.